Nervosys/Botnix/docs/module-system/module-system.chapter.md

 Compared to plain Nix, it adds documentation, type checking and composition or extensibility.

 ::: {.note}
 This chapter is new and not complete yet.
-For a gentle introduction to the module system, in the context of NixOS, see [Writing NixOS Modules](https://nixos.org/manual/nixos/unstable/index.html#sec-writing-modules) in the NixOS manual.
+For a gentle introduction to the module system, in the context of Botnix, see [Writing Botnix Modules](https://nixos.org/manual/botnix/unstable/index.html#sec-writing-modules) in the Botnix manual.
 :::

 ## `lib.evalModules` {#module-system-lib-evalModules}

 Evaluate a set of modules.
-This function is typically only used once per application (e.g. once in NixOS, once in Home Manager, ...).
+This function is typically only used once per application (e.g. once in Botnix, once in Home Manager, ...).

 ### Parameters {#module-system-lib-evalModules-parameters}